zroyer/ToDoList/README.md

 # simple-todos
-A simple To-Do List app made using Meteor and MongoDB Currently hosted at http://chacklist.meteor.com/
+A simple To-Do List app made using Meteor and MongoDB <br>
+Currently hosted at http://chacklist.meteor.com/